 Some devices will still be drawing a little power, even when you are not using them.
 By unplugging devices when finished you can prevent this.
 If you have a number of devices left on standby you could save £s every year just by turning them off.
-For the lazy among you have a look at this individual plug extension lead that we bought recently.
-This is so convenient as I can just turn on the specific devices we want to use.

 Visit the cinema at off peak times